OWASP/www-project-proactive-controls/v4/en/c4-secure-architecture.md

 There are design principles that lead to secure architectures:

-- **keep it simple, stupid** principle (KISS): the easier an application is to understand, the easier it is to reason about its components and their interactions.
+- **keep it simple, stupid** (KISS): the easier an application is to understand, the easier it is to reason about its components and their interactions.
 This allows to reason about the application's security behavior.
+- **Make it easy to do the right thing**: don't expect the user to read documentation or invest time to "do things the right way".
+By default the application should behave in a secure manner.
+To make it insecure, an explicit action by the user has to take place.
-- **don't rely on obscurity**: if the only security is due to the intransparency of the application or its source code, the application is note secure at all.
+- **don't rely on obscurity**: if the only security is due to the intransparency of the application or its source code, the application is not secure at all.
 - **Identify and minimize your exposed components** ("attack surface"): attackers cannot attack what's not there.
 - **Design for Defense-in-Depth**: think about what happens, if a component is breached and about the potential blast radius of an attack.
-- **Make it easy to do the right thing**

 ## Implementation

 ### Design for Clarity and Transparency

+- KISS
 - so no security by obscurity
 - make it easy to reason about an architecture's security